ETroll/etroll.github.io/_drafts/2015-07-18-Types-of-developers.md

  - Did not do good in school (if any)

 ## The unicorn
- - Designer
+ - Designer that have taken the step to learn programming.
  - JS
- - Bad dev, but thinks he/she is awesome..
+ - Normally a bad or mediocre developer, but thinks he/she is awesome..

 ## Enterprise
  - Care more about arciteture than resources used